 Second Baptist Church Food Pantry has canned goods, bread, and frozen meat available.
 Please call Pastor Trish Goodspeed at 734-2278 (parsonage), 207-542-4006 (cell) or by email.
 The hours are 4-6pm on Monday, Wednesday, and Friday.
 Charge accounts are available at both markets for perishable products (contact Pastor Trish for access).

 On the Rock Café – order via www.islesborofood.com

 Penobscot Island Air Delivery will provide deliveries from Hannaford (Rockland) and South End Grocery (Rockland) for $10 a box.
 For information on how to setup delivery please refer to this document.

 Ferry & Quicksilver

-The MSFS has announced a reduced schedule. if buying tickets on the Islesboro side, you can call in (734-6935) with your ticket order and your tickets will be delivered to you in line.
+The MSFS schedule.
+If buying tickets on the Islesboro side, you can call in (734-6935) with your ticket order and your tickets will be delivered to you in line.
 Please be in line at least 20 minutes before scheduled sailing time.
 Masks must be worn for walk-ons.
 Follow the instructions of the crew...

 Resources for Assistance